 Meat equals cash.
 Vegetables, when purchased regionally and seasonally, were much less luxurious.
 Plus, cooking with barriers caused bursts of creativity.
 Brussels sprout leaves personally blanched in warm salty water were plunged into an ice bath to fasten in the inexperienced neon coloration.
 The leaves were tossed with honey mustard dressing and freshly shaved pears—creamy barley with foraged morels and sherry-kissed button mushrooms.
 Tomato salad celebrates the fruit/vegetable in 3 approaches.

-Chef John’s plant-based services sparked a motion.
+Chef John’s plant-based services sparked a movement.
 Years later, he went on to open NIX, the country’s first Michelin-megastar vegetarian eating place.
-But it was the ones early days at Dovetail after I found out to honor the ingredients.
+But it was the early days at Dovetail after I learned to honor the ingredients.
 “Let the beets shine like jewels,” stated Chef John.
 “When you glaze greens, they must glisten.”

-In August, the new summer season days produce the most succulent heirloom tomatoes.
-Esnault transforms the extra juice, what chefs call “tomato water,” by way of slowly simmering it, reducing it down till it resembles a wealthy tomato paste.
-He dots the cornucopia with drops from a squeeze bottle.
+The new summer season days in August produce the most succulent heirloom tomatoes.
+Esnault transforms the extra juice, what chefs call “tomato water,” by slowly simmering it and reducing it until it resembles a wealthy tomato paste.
+He does the cornucopia with drops from a squeeze bottle.
 Pinpoints of the wealthy yellow vinaigrette and inexperienced basil oil intersperse the plate.
 The dish transports me to my formative years, playing on my grandmother’s lawn.

-When I visited her domestic within the summer, mins earlier than dinner, she would ship us outdoor to pick tomatoes.
+When I visited her home in the summer, minutes earlier than dinner, she would ship us outdoors to pick tomatoes.
 The sweet heat facilities might burst as we bit into them.
-I was constantly surprised that she grew those juicy crimson orbs when all of the grocery store tomatoes that I had ever eaten tasted so bitter.
+I was constantly surprised that she grew those juicy crimson orbs when all the grocery store tomatoes I had ever eaten tasted so bitter.
 At Knife Pleat, Esnault’s play on tomatoes supplies them with the identical candy flavor as grandma’s.
-“This meal brings you pleasure,” said my husband as he marveled at me devouring every perfectly blanched chew.
+“This meal brings you pleasure,” said my husband, marveling at me devouring every perfectly blanched chew.